 - Wear lightweight, light-colored clothing.

-STAY HYDRATED – Because your body loses fluids through sweat, you can become dehydrated during times of extreme heat.
+STAY HYDRATED – Your body loses fluids through sweat.
+You need to be aware that you can become dehydrated during times of extreme heat and take precautions.

-- Drink from two to four cups of water every hour while working or exercising outside.
+- Drink two to four cups of water each hour during outside work or exercise.

-STAY INFORMED – Stay updated on local weather forecasts so you can plan activities safely when it’s hot outside.
+STAY INFORMED – Stay updated on local weather through weather apps, websites or news stations so you can plan activities safely around extreme heat conditions.

 - Check local news for extreme heat alerts and safety tips.